Lake cabins in Lake Tahoe

-Book waterfront cabins, houses, and more on Airbnb
+Book unique cabins, vacation rentals, and more on Airbnb

-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these cabins are highly rated for location, cleanliness, and more.

 It’s tempting to describe Lake Tahoe, with its glittering blue waters, as a jewel, but that doesn’t get at the size of it.
 Lofted high in the Sierra Nevadas, ringed by snow-capped mountains, and straddling the California and Nevada borders, Lake Tahoe is one of the largest lakes in the United States, and the second deepest.
 Renowned for its clear, fresh water, the lake is an important research station for scientists who study its ecology and a picturesque playground for every type of waterfront fun.
 Fishing, boating, swimming, jet skiing, and scuba diving are all popular pastimes here.
 And plenty of visitors are content simply to relax on its many beaches, in the shade of towering pines.
 Thanks to Lake Tahoe’s size, the communities surrounding it are varied: Chic bohemian enclaves, rustic cowboy outposts, and glitzy casinos all cluster near its shores.